thieunguyenhung/thieunguyenhung.github.io/readme.md

 ### [Metro.digital](https://metro.digital/) (*Mar 2022 - Present*)

-**Senior Software Engineer** (*Mar 2022 - Present*)<br> *Berlin, Germany · Multi cultured team · Remote*
+**Technical Lead** (*Jan 2024 - Present*)<br> *Vietnam · Hybrid*
+- **Project Development:**
   - Develop new features and maintain existing back-end projects using **Java** with **Spring Boot MVC**, leveraging a strong understanding of MVC architecture and backend service design to deliver production-ready solutions.
   - Use strong **object-oriented design** practices and Java design patterns while applying **S.O.L.I.D** principles throughout the codebase.
   - Collaborate with solution architects using **UML diagrams** to clearly communicate and refine system designs.
   - Develop end-points **RESTful API** for communication between the front-end and other services.
   - Ensured proper functionality of the code base by writing **Integration** and **Unit** tests, taking care about test coverage.
   - Create and maintaince **Kubernetes** deployment **YAML** file.
   - Applied **CI/CD** with **GitHub Action**.
   - Write and receive application data to/from the **Database** using **PostgreSQL**.
-- Engaging with user bug tickets (referred to as Firefighting work), cross-checking service logs, and releasing hotfixes.
-- Generate user stories addressing Technical Debt based on the observations and insights gained during the Firefighting work.
-- Onboarding and pair programming with team members.
+  - Break down and delegate tasks to the team when needed.
   - Cross-check pull requests, user stories.

-**Technical Lead** (*Jan 2024 - Present*)<br> *Vietnam · Hybrid*
 - **Team Development:**
-  - I single-onboarded a freshly joined small team to the product, including technical and soft skills.
+  - Single-onboarded a freshly joined small team to the product, including technical and soft skills.
-  - Stay close, help my team members, and provide technical and self-improvement guidance when needed.
-  - Knowledge exchange and a culture of continuous improvement are important.
-I helped the team set personal development goals according to their plan and project requirements.
+  - Provide technical help and self-improvement guidance when needed, helped the team set personal development goals according to their plan and project requirements.
+  - Encourage a culture of continuous improvement and knowledge exchange.
-  - Fostering a culture of independent mindset, my ultimate goal is for everybody in the team should know what to do in a situation.
+  - Fostering a culture of an independent mindset, my ultimate goal is for everybody in the team should know what to do in a situation.
 A strong team is each of its members understands and makes the right decision in any situation.
 - **Performance and Optimization:**
   - Create multiple dashboards for monitoring resource consumption and optimizing the system as well as reducing the infrastructure cost.
   - Add SLA, SLO, DORA and North Star metrics for monitoring the product status, and encourage the team to participate and practice.